 Located in the Deira district, close to Dubai International Airport, Al Mamzar Beach Park is somewhat of a hidden gem in Dubai.
 The park covers an impressive 106 hectares, and is adjacent to the Mamzar beach area; there are five beaches here.
 Popular among residents and visitors alike, the area offers a variety of family-friendly facilities and entertainment.
 This includes dozens of public barbecues, scenic picnic areas, changing rooms, and kid-friendly swimming areas monitored by lifeguards.
 There is also a designated spot for night swimming.

-Everyone is welcome at the beach, however Mondays and Wednesdays are strictly for women and children only (boys younger than 4 years old are permitted).
+Everyone is welcome at the beach, however, Mondays and Wednesdays are strictly for women and children only (boys younger than 4 years old are permitted).
 Guests can relax by the lagoon, dine at the many snack bars and restaurants, or hop aboard the Park Train and explore the whole area.
 They might even catch a performance at the musical amphitheater.

 Saadiyat Beach, Abu Dhabi

 Boasting 400m of Blue Flag protected natural shoreline, Saadiyat Beach is the perfect spot for nature lovers.
 As the law strictly forbids jet skis and speed boats along the beach, it is hugely popular for swimming.
 The local authorities are also dedicated to preserving the natural environment.
-As a result, the area is home to an abundance of wildlife; including schools of dolphins and the Hawksbill Turtle which breed and nest there.
+As a result, the area is home to an abundance of wildlife; including schools of dolphins and Hawksbill Turtles which breed and nest there.

-The latter are protected by strict environmental measures, and although the tranquil beach has a backdrop of five-star beach hotels, development is forbidden within 60m of the shoreline.
+The latter species is protected by strict environmental measures, and although the tranquil beach has a backdrop of five-star beach hotels, development is forbidden within 60m of the shoreline.
 Nevertheless, guests can enjoy a variety of activities, ranging from beach yoga classes to eco-friendly water sports such as windsurfing and sailing.

 Jumeirah Public Beach, Dubai